anope/anope/docs/RPC/rpc_data.md

 Index | Description
 ----- | -----------
 0     | If specified then the level of detail to retrieve.
-Can be set to "full" to retrieve all detail or "name" to just retrieve the user nicknames.
+Can be set to "full" to retrieve all information or "name" to just retrieve the user nicknames.
 Defaults to "name".

 ### Errors